 "A big day for the Chicago Police, Javion."

 "Yes, it was D'Marcus.
 And a big day for the FBI.
 We've got the streets closed off around the building.
-I'm organizing a team transporting drug raw materials and finished product to the FBI building.
+I'm organizing a team transporting raw materials and finished products to the FBI building.
 I don't want any of that stuff in the building when we show the facility to the press."

 Superintendent Green shouted to Commander DiMarco, "Ryan, let's get the assault team back to the staging warehouse.”

 The Angel Reacts

 Shelly DiMarco opened the door of their condo, remembering to engage the deadbolt behind her.
 Home security was now second nature after the assassination attempt.
 She quickly glanced at her smartphone on the way to the bedroom; still, no word from Ryan.
 He had been missing for two days; he couldn't tell her what was happening.
-She understood that he had to keep it secret but guessed he was on another drug interdiction op, that he might be facing gunfire.
+She understood that he had to keep it secret but guessed he was on another drug interdiction op and might face gunfire.
 Shelly hated this part of their lives.
 He was the Organized Crime Task Force leader; he led point, as the Army veterans would say.
 The smartphone screen glared with the "No Messages" status.

 Kicking off her high-heeled shoes, Shelly reached the back of her red and white embroidered Celia dress and found the zipper clasp.
 She peeled the dress over her shoulders and off.
 The crisp, air-conditioned air was a welcome relief from the hike from the campus building.
 Today, the afternoon temperature hit 106 degrees again.

 Damn global warming, she thought to herself.